SeaQL/sea-orm/README.md

 ```

 ## ActiveModel: nested persistence made simple
-Persist an entire object graph user, profile (1-1), posts (1-N), and tags (M-N) in one operation,
+Persist an entire object graph: user, profile (1-1), posts (1-N), and tags (M-N)
-using a fluent builder API.
+in a single operation using a fluent builder API.
+SeaORM automatically determines
+the dependencies and inserts or deletes objects in the correct order.

 ```rust
 // this creates the nested object like above: